Mu-L/PointerSearcher-X/wiki/en.md

 `-t/--target` specifies the target address.

-`-d/--depth` represents the maximum depth of the pointer chain, currently only up to 14.
+`-d/--depth` represents the maximum depth of the pointer chain, maximum support `2^64`.

 `-o/--offset` represents the offset range.
 It can support up to -2^64:+2^64.